FBergeron/chatterbot_demo/README.md

 ## Using the chatbot

 Once the chatbot is running, you can enter some requests and it will responds accordingly.
-To end the conversation, just type: bye
+To end the conversation, just type: さようなら